A Compression test is a good way to measure the condition of the rings, cylinders, and valves.

 While observing the gauge during the cranking of the engine, you should have noticed the way each cylinder pumped up.
 Usually, a cylinder will produce about 40 PSI on the first stroke and about 35 PSI on each additional stroke.

 Problem cylinders may have trouble pumping up and may increase by only something like 10 PSI per stroke.

+It may be possible to crank these cylinders enough times to come close to the other cylinder’s total PSI.
+This is why we try to crank all cylinders the same amount.
 As a result poor rings usually cause this condition.
-Be aware that a cylinder suffering from excessive oiling, even from bad rings, can yield high compression test results because the excess oil in the cylinder seals the rings.
+Be aware that a cylinder suffering from excessive oiling, even from bad rings, can yield high compression test results.
 Other symptoms may give you a clue to the problem (a smoking engine).

 There are some variables that affect the readings obtained from compression testing: